Fire Procedures Policy

 Fire drills are carried out once a term and within the first 4 weeks of a new academic year in September.
 All new staff are provided with a copy of the Fire Policy and Emergency Procedures and must also undertake the annual Fire Safety briefing or an induction briefing if they arrive after the start of term.

-The fire siren is tested every week on Friday morning across the whole site.
+The fire siren is tested every week on Friday across the whole site.
 During the exam periods the timing may be adjusted to minimise disruption to those sitting exams.

 Any incidents of fire and fire drills will be reported at the termly Health and Safety Committee meetings and noted in the Fire Log.